Yuchen-PLB/ECS171-FP/README.md

 ## Methods

-### Part 3.1 Train First Model (Linear Regression and Polynomial Regression) and Predict Trends between Two Variables
+### Part 3.1 Train First Model (Linear Regression and Polynomial Regression) and Predict Trends between Two Selected Variables
-1. We build and train the Linear Regression model and Polynomial Regression model (using different pairs of variables).
-2. We report R^2 which is the percentage of variation explain/reveal by the regression model.
+To reach the second Milestone assigned for the final project, we build and train the Linear Regression model and Polynomial Regression model (using different pairs of variables).
+We then report R^2 which is the percentage of variation explain/reveal by the regression model to reveal how close these prediction/trends are fitting with the selected dataset.

 R^{2} is the coefficient of determination that shows the relation between dependent variable and the other independent variables.
 The Higher R^{2} is the larger proportion of the data variance could be explain by the model, which means the model has better fittness.